basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 [[bucket types|Using Bucket
 Types#Managing-Bucket-Types-Through-the-Command-Line]] documentation.

+### Setting `target_n_val`

+The `target_n_val` parameter sets the highest `n_val` that you intend to use in an entire cluster.
+The purpose of this parameter is to ensure that so-called "hot spots" don't occur, i.e. that data is never stored more than once on the same physical node, which can happen in rare cases if no `target_n_val` is set.

+A problem to be aware of if you're using strong consistency is that the default for `target_n_val` is 4, while our suggested minimum `n_val` for strongly consistent bucket types is 5.
+This means that you will need to raise `target_n_val` if you intend to use an `n_val` over 4 for _any_ bucket type.
+This setting is not contained in `riak.conf`, and must instead be set in `advanced.config`.
+For more information, see our documentation on [[advanced configuration|Configuration Files#Advanced-Configuration]].

 ### Note on Bucket Properties

 The `consistent` bucket property is one of two bucket properties,